-On June 5, 2003, the world's biggest heavy metal band, Metallica, released their first studio album in six years, to the incalculable excitement (and relief) of millions of patient fans.
-Then these fans actually listened to St. Anger...
+Metallica released their first studio album in six years on June 5, 2003, to the incalculable excitement (and relief) of millions of patient fans.
+Then these fans actually listened to St. Anger.

 It has been said the measure of any work of art can only be properly assessed over a long period of time; and rock history is certainly littered with countless albums that were initially panned, ignored or simply misunderstood, but then achieved retrospective legendary status, several years or even decades later.
 Not so St. Anger, however.

 Even now, with a decade of educated hindsight to put perspective around the album's convoluted creative process (helpfully documented in wince-inducing detail by the accompanying Some Kind of Monster documentary), you'd be hard pressed to find anyone beyond the most sycophantic fan club member capable of conjuring up enough excuses to justify the huge folly of Metallica's eighth studio LP.